-Export Bundles · Append-Only Evidence · Replay by Recomputation
+Export Bundles · Append-Only Evidence · Independent Verification

 Verification & Replay

 High-trust systems require outcomes that can be independently verified.
-Norcrest uses canonical artefacts, append-only evidence, and export bundles to enable offline recomputation of publication hashes under snapshot-bound context.
+Norcrest defines a verification model based on canonical artefacts, append-only evidence, and export bundles that enable offline recomputation of transition identities under snapshot-bound context.

 Traceability by construction